 Zoey's laugh echoed through the room as she walked out, always reveling when people used her callsign.
 "Oh, I never do."

 The sewers of Sigma City were a labyrinthine network of tunnels, stretching deep beneath the city.
 The stench of rot and decay hung heavy in the air, mingling with the scent of damp concrete and stagnant water.
-Zoey's power armor, an advanced prototype designed for maximum protection and firepower, clanked with each step she took.
-Her internal monologue was a mix of rage and focus.
+Zoey's power armor clanked with each step she took.

-These bastards think they can mess with me?
+These assholes think they can mess with me?
 They've got another thing coming.

 She adjusted her helmet, the heads-up display flickering to life and providing her with real-time data on her surroundings.